Does homeowners insurance cover plumbing issues?

 Ready to shop home insurance?

-When does homeowners insurance not cover plumbing damage?
+When does homeowners insurance NOT cover plumbing damage?

 Household plumbing, systems, and appliances all require maintenance to operate effectively.
 If your bathroom sink or washing machine has a minor leak, you’ll need to fix it yourself or hire a professional.